spences10/scottspence.com/copy/about.md

-I have been spending a lot of time working in Svelte and SvelteKit for, <DateDistance date='2021-04-06' /> now, holding workshops and organising events in the form of the London Svelte Meetup.
+I have been spending a lot of time working in Svelte and SvelteKit for, <DateDistance date='2021-04-06' /> now, holding workshops and organising events in the form of the [Svelte Society London] events.

 Check out the [speaking] section for more details about those!